-The Artifact Evaluation Committee’s purpose is to assess how well paper authors prepare artifacts in support of such future researchers.
-The AEC chairs will invite authors of papers that pass Round 1 of OOPSLA to submit an artifact that supports the conclusions of the paper.
-The AEC will read the paper and explore the artifact to give the authors third-party feedback about how well the artifact supports the paper and how easy it is, in the committee’s opinion, for future researchers to use the artifact.
+Authors of papers that pass Round 1 of PACMPL (OOPSLA) will be invited to submit an artifact that supports the conclusions of their paper.
+The AEC will read the paper and explore the artifact to give feedback about how well the artifact supports the paper and how easy it is for future researchers to use the artifact.

-This submission is voluntary and will not influence the final decision regarding the papers.
-Papers that go through the Artifact Evaluation process successfully will receive a seal of approval printed on the first page of the paper in the OOPSLA proceedings.
+This submission is voluntary.
+Papers that go through the Artifact Evaluation process successfully will receive a seal of approval printed on the first page of the paper.
 Authors of papers with accepted artifacts are encouraged to make these materials publicly available upon publication of the proceedings, by including them as “source materials” in the ACM Digital Library.

 Artifacts should be: